nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/index.md

 \medskip
-In this chapter, we will first study the computation of Nash equilibria in multiplayer concurrent games with $\omega$-regularobjectives.
+In this chapter, we will first study the computation of Nash equilibria in multiplayer concurrent games with $\omega$-regular

+objectives.
 The algorithms we present here differ from those that were given for normal-form games since ours are infinite-duration with omega-regular objectives.
 We will then present extensions of this notion such as secure and